OscarAspelin95/bioinformatics_with_rust/src/main/rust_basics/3_keywords.md

 }
 ```

 `struct` - defines a struct.
-This is kind of analogous `class` in python.
+This is kind of analogous to `class` in python.
 E.g.,
 ```rust,noplayground
 struct MyStruct {
     field1: usize,